 Dr. Blanco holds a B.A. in Philosophy and Classics from the City College of New York, a Masters in City and Regional Planning and a Ph.D. in City and Regional Planning from the University of California at Berkeley.
-Her work focuses on climate change, urban growth management, brownfields policy, and decision-making and planning theories.
-She currently serves as a lead author focused on urban issues for the forthcoming (2014) U.N.
-International Panel on Climate Change’s global assessment, and for the U.S. National Climate Assessment (2013).
+Her work focuses on water policy in California, climate change, urban growth management, brownfields policy, and decision-making and planning theories.
+She recently served as a lead author focused on urban issues for the fifth (2014) U.N.
+International Panel on Climate Change’s global assessment, and for the U.S. National Climate Assessment (2014).

-Her published works include How to Think About Social Problems: American Pragmatism and the Idea of Planning (Greenwood Press 1994), and recent articles in Progress in Planning, Journal of Emergency Management, Urban Studies, and Technology and Society.
-She currently serves on the Editorial Board of Progress in Planning and the Journal of Emergency Management.
+Her published works include How to Think About Social Problems: American Pragmatism and the Idea of Planning (Greenwood Press 1994), the Elgar Companion to Sustainable Cities: Strategies, Methods and Outlook (2014) , co-edited with D. Mazmanian, and recent articles in Progress in Planning, Journal of Emergency Management, Urban Studies, and Technology and Society.
+She is currently the North American editor of the Journal of Environmental Planning and Management, and serves on the Editorial Board of Progress in Planning and the Journal of Emergency Management.